Max. Elevation

 Preparing for the trek requires several months of preparation with 4 to 6-hour walks every weekend for stamina and participating in a sport that requires short periods of high exertion.

-Medical check-up before going to Gokyo everest base camp Trek
+Medical check-up before going to the Gokyo Everest Base Camp Trek

 Acute Mountain Sickness in Gokyo Everest Base Camp Trek